fbpx

 In Japan, this means living in family-owned guesthouses, working with a woman-founded language school, teaching from a locally-owned space and trying to minimise our waste in a plastic-dominated society.

-In Australia, it means working with Aboriginal cultural groups and learning how to acknowledge Australia’s dark colonial past in travel writing.
+In Australia, it means working with Aboriginal cultural groups and learning how to acknowledge Australia’s dark colonial past (and present, let’s be honest!) in travel writing.

 Everywhere we go, it means supporting locally-owned businesses, promoting sustainable travel practices and teaching a curriculum that is strongly informed by decolonial, deimperial, intersectional feminist thought.